 An old school bus transports you through the ranch and into the valley.
 The windows have been removed so the bus is “open air” so to speak.
 Sometimes it can be dusty and windy, so I would advise wearing glasses.
 The tour takes a few stops along the way so that you can take in the scenery and take photos.

-The tour takes you past World War II bunkers and one of them has been converted into a little “museum” with movie posters and photos of movies that have been filmed at the ranch.
+The tour takes you past World War II bunkers and one of them has been converted into a little “museum” with props, movie posters and photos of movies that have been filmed at the ranch.
 There are also photos showing the ranch’s war history.

 The Kualoa Ranch is located on the east side of Oahu.
 They offer several tours.
 The Movie Sites & Ranch At last check in 2019, the tour price is $47.95 per adult and $36.95 per child.
 As a Lost fan, I couldn’t miss an opportunity to take the tour, but the gorgeous views of the valley were almost worth the price of admission alone.
 (See finding LOST filming locations for more LOST information.)